JackJack3231/V0-Auxiliary-Fan/README.md

 Edit the `aux_fan.cfg` and replace the `PIN` in the `[fan_generic Aux_Fan]` section with the pin you have your fan connected to.

 Klipper does not support controlling aditional fans with `M106` and `M107` by default, so i added some replacement Macros wich include a selection parameter `P` kinda like [Marlin](https://marlinfw.org/docs/gcode/M106.html) does.
-Index 2 gets matched to the Auxilliary cooling fan, because that is how BambuStudio controlls the auxilliary cooling fan.
+Index 2 gets matched to the Auxilliary cooling fan, because that is how BambuStudio and its forks (e.g. OrcaSlicer) control the auxilliary cooling fan.

 Be sure to add a `M107` or `M106 P2 S0` to either your `PRINT_END`-macro or in the end-gcode of your slicer to make sure that the auxilliary fan and partcooling fan stops.
 Often there is only an `M106 S0` executed at the end, which only turns off the partcooling fan but not the Auxilliary fan.